Study Engineering at University of Michigan

 The top recruiters are Ford Motor Company ($71,307 - $104,915); General Motors Corporation ($69,795 - $98,699); Amazon.com Inc ($62,795 - $122,291); Quicken Loans ($36,483 - $69,000)

-Father of the Apple iPod and Apple iSight camera Tony Fadell, co-founder of Sun Microsystems Bill Joy and Bharat Desai (President and Co-founder of Syntel) are some of the notable alumni from here.
+The list of University of Michigan notable alumni includes renowned names such as the Father of the Apple iPod and Apple iSight camera Tony Fadell, co-founder of Sun Microsystems Bill Joy, and Bharat Desai (President and Co-founder of Syntel).

-The University of Michigan is globally recognized as one of the top Universities of the world.
-Getting admission here is extremely difficult, so make sure that you have an awesome profile before applying.
+The University of Michigan graduate admissions is a hard nut to crack, so make sure that you have an awesome profile before applying.

-The North Campus at Ann Arbor is separated from the rest by the Huror River.
-The UM-Ann Arbor is surrounded by hills and valleys adjoining the Huror River.
+The North Campus at Ann Arbor is separated from the rest by the Huron River.
+The UM-Ann Arbor is surrounded by hills and valleys adjoining the Huron River.
 Agricultural and horticultural lands ornament the surroundings of campuses.
 The university is situated about 60 km west of state capital Detroit and is easily accessible by road, rail, or air.

 |Acceptance Rate for Indians||40%|